cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

     started in PR #102 and adds a couple of paragraphs on editorial conventions.
-    It also makes a leap ahead beyond `-24` by adopting and making a detailed proposal for a renaming choice that was discussed at the 2026-05-13 CBOR interim WG meeting.
+    It also makes a leap ahead beyond `-24` by adopting and making a detailed proposal (PR #105) for a renaming choice that was discussed at the 2026-05-13 CBOR interim WG meeting.

 --- middle